 For this example, the virtual interface IP address settings on the VPN Routes tab are:

 Peer IP address or netmask — 255.255.255.0

 To use the BOVPN virtual interface for dynamic routing to a third-party VPN endpoint, you must configure the virtual interface IP address with a local IP address and a subnet mask.
 The virtual IP address on the Firebox must be on the same subnet as the virtual IP address of the peer VPN endpoint.
 On the Firebox, you configure a subnet mask, instead of the peer virtual IP address.
 For more information about virtual IP addresses, see Virtual Interface IP Addresses for a VPN to a Third-Party Endpoint.
-To configure a netmask for dynamic routing to a third-party VPN endpoint requires Fireware v11.11 or higher.

 The Phase 1 and Phase 2 settings on the Firebox and the Cisco device must match.
 For authentication, we recommend SHA-2, which is stronger than SHA-1 and MD5.
 For encryption, we recommend AES.
 Select AES (128-bit) for the best performance.
 Select AES (256-bit) for the strongest encryption.